 All technical information and know-how known to or Controlled by [Licensor] or its Affiliates as of the Effective Date (including all manufacturing data, the percentages and specifications of ingredients, the manufacturing process, specifications, assays, quality control and testing procedures) that is identified by [Licensor] as primarily and directly relating to, and reasonably necessary for, the making of the Licensed Products in the same manner that such Licensed Products have been made by [Licensor] prior to the Effective Date.
 (Medicines Patent Pool and Bristol-Myers Squibb Company License and Technology Transfer Agreement, §1.1).

-Alternative One: Any human pharmaceutical products produced under license from ____ and/or ____ in the Field and containing the Licensed Compound as one of its active ingredients (or as its sole active ingredient), in finished form or in such other forms, presentations, doses and formulations.
+Alternative One: Any human pharmaceutical products produced under license from [company] and/or [company] in the Field and containing the Licensed Compound as one of its active ingredients (or as its sole active ingredient), in finished form or in such other forms, presentations, doses and formulations.
 (Medicines Patent Pool and Bristol-Myers Squibb Company License and Technology Transfer Agreement, §1.1).

 Alternative Two: Pharmaceutical compositions comprised of the Compound as the therapeutically active ingredient and which uses or is developed or manufactured using or in connection with the [licensed] Intellectual Property.
 (Supernus and United Therapeutics Exclusive License Agreement, §1.1).